Adventurer13/ExpandedWoodworkingVGP/README.md

 - Seamless functionality with trees, fruit trees, and bamboo introduced by Vegetable Garden!
 - ModSync Ninja support!

 ## Compatibility
 Expanded Woodworking for Vegetable Garden Project overwrites the following Vegetable Garden Project definitions:

-- Trees (except for Xtra Tree)
+- Trees (except for those from Xtra Trees)
 - Bamboo and Ironwood resources

 Patches edit the following Vegetable Garden Project definitions:

 - Trees from Xtra Trees and Flowers
-- Oven
-- All fueled tables
-- Brewery & barrels
+- Brewery
-- Bamboo campfire
 - Compost starter

 ## Found a Bug?
 Make sure you have developer mode enabled in Rimworld before creating a bug report, then create a bug report [here](https://github.com/Adventurer13/ExpandedWoodworkingVGP/issues).
 Please provide your exported HugsLib log.

 ## Older Versions
 All current and past B18/A17 versions can be downloaded from [GitHub](https://github.com/Adventurer13/ExpandedWoodworkingVGP/releases).
-All past A16 versions can be downloaded from [GitHub](https://github.com/Qwynn/ExpandedWoodworkingVG/releases).
+All past A16 versions can be downloaded from [Qwynn's GitHub](https://github.com/Qwynn/ExpandedWoodworkingVG/releases).